Dallas-Fort Worth, TX Housing Market Forecast Into 2025

 Recent reports and forecasts also show that the Dallas real estate market is moving at a slower pace these days, compared to the home-buying frenzy of previous years.

-Overall, home buyers who enter the DFW housing market in 2024 could have a more relaxed house-hunting experience.
+Overall, home buyers who enter the market during the remainder of this year or the first half of 2025 could have a more relaxed house-hunting experience.

 More Sellers Are Slashing Their Prices

 In a real estate context, a price reduction occurs when a homeowner comes onto the market at one price and later reduces the asking price.
-These cuts are typically caused by a lack of offers from buyers, which occurs more often in a sluggish real estate market.
+These cuts are typically caused by a lack of offers from buyers, a common occurrence in a sluggish real estate market.

-Last month, the Dallas-area housing market had the sixth highest rate of price reductions among the nation’s 50 largest metropolitan areas.
+Over the past few months, the Dallas-area housing market had one of the highest price reduction rates among the nation’s 50 largest metropolitan areas.
 And the overall percentage of cuts has increased over the past year.

 More Properties to Choose From